What is AP dupe mean?

 It could also be transferred to an asset account in the event that the purchase was an asset that is a capital-island asset.
 If the bill is paid, the accountant debits the accounts payable to lower the balance on the liability account.
 The offset credit is transferred to cash accounts, reducing the cash balance.

 Accounts Payable in contrast to.
 Accounts Payable for Trade

 While some people may use the terms “accounts payable” and “trade payables” in conjunction, they refer to the same but somewhat different scenarios.

 Trade payables are the amount that a business owes its vendors in exchange for inventory-related products, including items for business or supplies which are included in the inventory.
 Accounts payable encompass all short-term obligations or debts.

 What Are Examples of Payables?

-A payable is made when cash is due to the company for services rendered or products supplied that have already been paid by the company.
+Payable is made when cash is due to the company for services rendered or products supplied that the company has already paid.

 Our Accounts Payable a Business Expense?